 Procedure Details

 Objective 1— Our study leverages a large network of songbird nest boxes in California’s Central Valley, established by the UC Davis Museum of Wildlife and Fish Biology (MWFB) in 2000.
 Our focus is on the two most common nest box species: Tree Swallow and Western Bluebird.
-Specifically, we plan to systematically monitor 20 active nests per year for two years within nest boxes placed in four habitat types: riparian forests, open grasslands, row-crop agriculture, and orchards (total= 160 boxes monitored).
+We plan to systematically monitor 20 active nests per year for two years within nest boxes placed in four habitat types: riparian forests, open grasslands, row-crop agriculture, and orchards (total= 160 boxes monitored).
 Birds in this area experience some of the most severe temperatures while nesting that have been documented in the U.S., with temperatures regularly soaring over 40C.
 The system is thus ideal to study whether closed canopies buffer nesting birds from temperature spikes.
 We will quantify microclimates, monitor box occupancy, and assess nestling growth, physiology, and survival across the four habitat types detailed above.

 Specifically, from April-July for two years, boxes will be monitored weekly to quantify box occupancy.
 From the occupied boxes, we will select at least 20 active nests per habitat type per year for monitoring (N= 160 boxes; 20 boxes/habitat/year, 4 habitats, 2 years).
 We will then use temperature/relative humidity loggers to record microclimates in each nest box every 5 min from egg-laying to fledging.
 We will also place remotely triggered cameras outside nest boxes to monitor food provisioning.
 To track nestling growth and survival, we will visit active nests each week, hand-capture nestlings, and collect morphometric growth data (nestling weight, wing chord, tarsus length, and bill length).
 One to two weeks prior to fledging, we will affix a small metal leg band to the nestling’s leg.
 PI Karp is a federally licensed Master Bander; personnel on this IACUC request have been sub-permitted on his license.
 To quantify nestling stress physiology, we will also collect a small blood sample via puncture of the medial metatarsal vein with a sterile needle and collection into a sterile hematocrit tube (approximately 50 microliters and/or <1% of the individual’s body mass).
 Samples will be kept on ice (max.
 4h) and then centrifuged to separate plasma from red blood cells.
 Plasma will be aspirated, frozen (-20 ºC), and then corticosterone concentrations will be quantified via an immunosorbent assay.